brashrebel/wp-activity/readme.txt

 3. admin screen - manage settings

 == ChangeLog ==

+= 0.9 =
+* improved shortcode - now with parameters.
+* possible use of an alternate css file in theme directory - avoid erasing css tweaks with plugin updates.

 = 0.8.2 =
 * Use of a cookie instead of a session var.